 If you can't make your mortgage payment because of a government shutdown, you should contact your loan servicer to find out if you qualify for payment relief.
-If your servicer won't help you out, you might want to consider taking out a low-interest loan, cutting expenses, contacting your other creditors, or finding different sources of income to help you get by.
+If your servicer won't help you out, you might want to consider:

 Once it becomes apparent that you won't be able to make your mortgage payment, contact your loan servicer immediately.
 Don't wait until you miss a payment.
 Explain your situation and ask about options.
-Many banks will work with their clients on a case-by-case basis.
-The bank might agree to waive late fees, refund late fees, set up a repayment plan, offer a forbearance, refinance the loan, or agree to a temporary or permanent loan modification.
-(Learn how modifications, repayment plans, and forbearances work.)
+Many mortgage companies will work with their clients on a case-by-case basis.
+The servicer might agree to waive late fees, refund late fees, set up a repayment plan, offer a forbearance, refinance the loan, or agree to a temporary or permanent loan modification.

 If you aren't able to work out a payment-relief option, you might want to consider these alternatives.